radical-cybertools/ExTASY/README.md

 **Installation is complete!**

-> There are two ways in which execution can be done : Local - Remote Submission and Remote - Remote Submission.
+> **NOTE** : There are two ways in which execution can be done : Local - Remote Submission and Remote - Remote Submission.
 [This](./docs/local_vs_remote.md) document shows the distinction between the two methods.
 Note : Currently all tests have been performed as Local - Remote.